tahoe-lafs/tahoe-lafs/docs/specifications/mutable.rst

 than from an SDMF file, although the overall download will then proceed at the same rate.

-We've decided to make it opt-in for the first release while we shake out the bugs, just in case a problem is found which requires an incompatible format change.
-All new mutable files will be in SDMF format unless the user specifically chooses to use MDMF instead.
+We've decided to make it opt-in for now: mutable files default to SDMF format unless explicitly configured to use MDMF, either in ``tahoe.cfg`` (see `<configuration.rst>`__) or in the WUI or CLI command that created a new mutable file.

 The code can read and modify existing files of either format without user intervention.
 We expect to make MDMF the default in a subsequent release, perhaps 2.0.

 Which format should you use?
 SDMF works well for files up to a few MB, and can be handled by older versions (Tahoe-1.8.3 and earlier).
 If you do not